maxjo020418/BAScraper/README.md

 > - to prevent hard-limit: 2 sec sleep per request
 > - for 1000+ requests: 3.6 ~ 4 sec sleep per request
 >
 > rate limiting will automatically pace your request's response time to meet the following hard limits.
-Hence, making the `pace_mode` parameter kinda useless (it was made before proper API sice pacing was made).
+> But `pace_mode` would still do cool downs just in case.
 Following the pacing time above is recommended.

+> [!WARNING]
+> The long-term hard ratelimit of 1000 req/hr is not implemented in the auto ratelimit mitigation method.
+> You should manually set sleep second using the `sleepsec` param for  `PullPushAsync.__init__`
+> following the above guidelines until it's implemented.

 ## basic usage & requirements
 you can install the package via pip
 ```shell
 pip install BAScraper
 ```
-Also, python 3.11+ is **needed** (`asyncio.TaskGroup` is used)
+Python 3.11+ is **needed** (`asyncio.TaskGroup` is used)

 **Example usage**
 ```python